-Despite the reunions, there are continuing animosities between the Koreas, which share the world's most heavily fortified border since their 1950-1953 Korean War ended with an armistice, not a peace treaty.
+The rivals are divided along the world's most heavily fortified border since their war in the early 1950s ended with an armistice, not a peace treaty.